 In the process of developing the range of energy scenarios, key policy makers, industry experts, and stakeholders are asked how they see the energy landscape changing over time.
 The final scenarios are published and reviewed every two years.
-We will use these scenarios throughout our planning analysis to assess the future needs of the electricity system, and to test the practicality and merits of different options for grid development.
-These scenarios were first published in 2020 and will serve as an input to our grid development process and consequently future iterations of the TDPNI.
+We are now using these scenarios throughout our planning analysis to assess the future needs of the electricity system, and to test the practicality and merits of different options for grid development.
+These scenarios were first published in 2020.
+This is the first TDPNI to fully incorporate the outputs from this process.